divijg19/Juniper/README.md

 📝 The Syntax

-Vertex uses a slash command syntax that separates content from configuration.
+Juniper uses a slash command syntax that separates content from configuration.
 It supports Python-style indentation blocks to eliminate "runaway argument" errors.

 /doc [
     title = "The Future of Typesetting"